 The story you tell about your idea, team and concept validation (yes, metrics!!) is what will ultimately determine if your deck is appealing or not.
 Still, getting some inspiration from previously successful startups is definitely a good place to start.

 The Airbnb Pitch Deck is one of the most searched references on the internet, probably because it’s a company so familiar to us all.
-As you will see, this is a classic 10 Slide Investor Deck template, not too far from Dave McClure’s Startup Viagra.
+As you will see, this is a classic 10 Slide Investor Deck template, most startups are using these days.